![[MWCC Logo] The Humanities Project - A World of Ideas in Your Community](https://mwcc.edu/wp-content/uploads/2018/09/NEH-Header.jpg)

-Funded by a Challenge Grant from the National Endowment for the Humanities, the MWCC Humanities Project strengthens the college’s humanities curriculum; supports collaborative and interdisciplinary teaching and research in the humanities; examines the intersection between the humanities and other academic disciplines; and engages MWCC and the community in the discussion of enduring themes from the world’s many cultures and traditions.
+In 2013, MWCC received a grant from the National Endowment for the Humanities and created The Humanities Project.
+Its mission is to strengthen the college’s humanities curriculum; support interdisciplinary teaching and research in the humanities; examine the intersection between the humanities and other academic disciplines; and engage MWCC and the community in the discussion of enduring themes from the world’s many cultures and traditions.
+For nine years, the Humanities Project developed interdisciplinary themes that focused on Henry David Thoreau’s Walden, Mary Shelley’s Frankenstein, graphic novels, baseball, and more.

-In 2022, the Humanities Project teamed with the Study Abroad Office to bring travel and global learning to the community college student body.
-Together, they seek to provide opportunity and financial support to MWCC students who want to engage with the world’s many cultures and traditions beyond the academic classroom.
+In 2022, the Humanities Project shifted its focus and teamed with the Study Abroad Office to bring travel and global learning to MWCC’s students.
+Together, they seek to provide opportunity and financial support to students who want to engage with the world’s many cultures and traditions beyond the academic classroom.
 By examining the intersection between the humanities and other academic disciplines in this unique way, students will complete firsthand travel abroad themselves and share it with the community upon their return.

 Past Humanities Project Themes